jgoodloe/MobileMonitor/README.md

    * Some certificates may show as invalid if self-signed
    * The app accepts all certificates for monitoring purposes
    * Check certificate details in the detail view

+4. **CRL Date Display**
+   * CRL dates are displayed in your local timezone
+   * Times are automatically converted from UTC to local time
+   * CRL age is calculated from the thisUpdate date
+   * If dates appear incorrect, check that the CRL is properly formatted and includes thisUpdate/nextUpdate fields

 ## Version Information